T45K/Back-Merge-plugin/README.md

 # Back Merge plugin

-## Note
-This plugin is currently used for only Bitbucket Server.

 ## Introduction
 Have you ever found it annoying to merge main branch into your feature branch when the main branch is updated?
 Or, have you ever been caught in a panic right before merging your feature branch into the main branch because you didn't notice an update on the main branch?